puppetlabs/pupperware/README.md

 the stack with the changed `DNS_ALT_NAMES` value.

-Optionally, you may also provide a desired `DOMAIN` value, other than default value of `internal` to further define how the service hosts are named.
+Optionally, you may also provide a desired `DOMAIN` value, other than default value of `test` to further define how the service hosts are named.
 It is not necessary to change `DNS_ALT_NAMES` as the default value already takes into account any custom domain.